persteenolsen/pso-gatsby-blog-one/src/posts/2022-12-21-asp-net-basic-authentication-used-for-login-azure-gh-pages.md

 </li>
 </ul>

-<p>A Login system by a Vue client / ASP.NET Core 2.2 Web API secured by HTTPS and a Basic Authorization Header</p>
+<p>A Login system by a Vue client / ASP.NET Core 2.2 Web API with C# secured by HTTPS and a Basic Authorization Header</p>

 <ul>